What is a Soda, and why is it very popular in Costa Rica? Find out why you should definitely check out the Sodas of Costa Rica.

 What does Soda mean in Costa Rica?

 In Costa Rica, a Soda is a type of eatery that is small in size.
-It is well-frequented by families, locals and in-the-know visitors wanting to feast on great comfort food without the need to break the bank.
+It is well-frequented by families, locals and in-the-know visitors who want to feast on great comfort food without breaking the bank.

 In a local Soda, traditional Costa Rican dishes are served.
 It is the best place to eat in Costa Rica if you want to taste a lot of the country’s authentic Tico dishes.